onyx-platform/onyx-datomic/README.md

 ##### read-log

-Reads the transaction log via d/tx-range.
-Will continue to read from log as datoms are added to the database.
+Reads the transaction log via repeated chunked calls of d/tx-range.
+Continues to read transactions until `:datomic/log-end-tx` is reached, or forever if `:datomic/log-end-tx` is nil.

 Catalog entry: